vbookshelf/myOfflineAi-PrivacyFirst/README.md

 <br>

-In this section you will be doing the following:
+In this section you will be do the following:
-- Installing the Ollama desktop app
+- Install the Ollama desktop app
-- Downloading a small 250MB text-only Ollama model
+- Download a small 250MB text-only Ollama model
-- Installing the UV python package manager
+- Install the UV python package manager
-- Starting the myOfflineAi app by double clicking a file (The app auto installs the Python packages it needs.)
+- Start the myOfflineAi app by double clicking a file

 Notes:<br>
 - I tested the installation process on Mac OS.
-I've included instructions for Windows, but I haven't tested on Windows.<br>
+I've included instructions for Windows, but I haven't tested on Windows.
 - After setup, you only need to double-click a file to launch the app.

 System Requirements: